filipegoncalves/rust-config/README.md

 # Supported rust versions

-As of 0.1.0, the library is compatible with both the nightly and the beta channels.
+As of 0.1.0, the library is compatible with both nightly and beta channels.

 # Installation
 `config` is on [crates.io](https://crates.io/crates/config).
 It can be included in a project using Cargo by adding this to `Cargo.toml`: